 16. Fire-Safe Box

 Can you imagine losing your most important documents in a fire?
 Would you know where to find duplicates?
-In order to be prepared for this type of disaster, invest in a fire-safe box for your own security.
+To be prepared for this type of disaster, invest in a fire-safe box for your security.

 SentrySafe X055 Security Safe

 This fire-safe box allows you to set your own digital combination.
 It also has concealed hinges, bolt-down hardware, a carpeted floor, and durable steel construction.

 This security safe has a digital keypad lock and backup key.
 It is made from durable carbon steel and has pre-drilled mounting holes and hardware for either floor or wall mounting.